pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ## 3. Push

-- In order to upload our updated repository to the cloud on GitHub we need to __push__ the changes
+- In order to synchronize our updated repository with github.com we need to __push__ the changes
 - Notice that there's a __Push origin__ button at the top of the window
 - It should have a little number with an up arrow next to it, indicating there are commits to be pushed to the remove server
 - Click it
 --

-- You'll see a few updating messages appear on the button as GitHub Desktop uploads the changes to the repository
+- You'll see a few updating messages appear on the button as GitHub Desktop uploads the changes
-- And the messages about it fetching the repository again to synchronise it...
+- And the messages about it fetching the repository again to synchronize it...
 - And then it's done and the name has changed to __Fetch origin__ because there's nothing to push

-???

-- It is hopefully obvious that if you're not connected to the internet, you can't __push__

 ---

 ## Check

-- Just to make sure , let's go back to [github.com](https://www.github.com/) in our browser
+- Just to make sure, let's go back to [github.com](https://www.github.com/) in our browser
 - Navigate to your account and click on your `cart253` repository if it's not already loaded
 - If it's already loaded then __reload the page__
 --

 - You should see your changes reflected in the repository
-- That is, there should be an `exercises` folder in the top level, an `exercise0` folder within that, and all your project files within that
+- That is, there should be an `exercise0` folder with all your project files (exactly like it is on your computer) --
---

 - It worked!
-- This is the process you would follow whenever you started a __new project__ in your repository - You add the project folder to the appropriate location in the repository and then commit and push it
+- So that is the process you will follow whenever you start a __new project__ in your repository
+  - You add the project folder to the appropriate location in the local repository
+  - commit with a message
+  - and push

 ---

-## Again!
+## Getting to work

-- That process __is__ how we work with Git
+- __Most__ of the time you're not starting a new project
-- However __most__ of the time you'll actually be working on the project, not setting it up
+- Most of the time you'll actually be __working__ on the project
+- The process for keeping everything up to date is... the same!
 - So let's repeat the process by pretending to make some changes to our project

 ---

+## A version control workflow

+The standard workflow using Git and GitHub is:
+--

+1. You __make some changes to your project in your local folder__.
+Something like an hour's work, say, reaching some sort of defined goal perhaps.
+(Mostly in Atom, but can also include adding files, renaming folders, etc.)
+--

+2. You __commit your changes to the local repository__ using GitHub Desktop with a descriptive message.
+This stores this newest version of the project in the repository.
+--

+3. You __push your changes to the remote repository__ on github.com using GitHub Desktop.
+This makes sure your newest version is also safe in the "cloud".

+--

+So basically you develop a rhythm of doing a chunk of work, committing and pushing it, doing another chunk of work, committing and pushing it, etc.

+Let's do it...

+---

 ## 0. Open the project

-- To work on our `exercise0` project we want to open that folder in Atom (__not__ the entire repository, just the `exercise0`) folder
+- To work on our `exercise0` project we would open that folder in Atom
+- Remember we only want to open the `exercise0` folder, __not__ the entire repository
-- So open it in Atom (by dragging it to the Atom icon, or going to `File > Open...` inside Atom)
+- So open the folder in Atom (by dragging it to the Atom icon, or going to `File > Open...` inside Atom)

 ---

 ## 1. Make some changes

 - Go into `script.js` and make a change
-- Maybe just change the background colour, or a shape, or anything else
+- Maybe just change the background color, or a shape, or anything else
 - This is what we do when we work on our projects, after all, we make changes to the code
+- For now do something relatively minor, since we're just playing pretend
+- __Save__ your work
 ---

 ## GitHub Desktop knows what you did

-- __Save__ your work if you haven't already
 - Go back to GitHub Desktop
 - Again, notice how the interface has changed
-- The left-hand pane shows you a list of __changes__ detected by listing the files that have changed __since your last commit__ (in this case probably just `script.js`)
+- The left-hand pane shows you a list of __changes__ detected by listing the files that have changed __since your last commit__ (in this case it's just `script.js`)
 - If you click on the file name, the right-hand pane will show you the changes made through highlighting (green means addition, red means deletion)

 ---